kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 Being provided with adequate and modern tools for the job.

 ### OUTDATED, INEFFICIENT OR MISSING TOOLS
-> Organization is perceived as having outdated, inefficient or completely missing tools.
+> Organization is perceived as having outdated or inefficient tools.
 The infrastructure could be in need of updating, employees could have a totally inadequate hardware setup for their jobs, technology stack could be a bit outdated, legacy code base might be extremely difficult to maintain or replace, systems and applications used by employees could be very poor quality or simply outdated.

 __Exemplary statements reported by employees:__